5 ways to fail a tax audit

 All businesses relish a good sales tax audit.
-But did you know you can take action to spend more time, money and resources than you have to during an audit?
-Sound too good to be true?
-It’s not!
-These tips reveal 5 areas where you can up your chances of having to pay coveted audit penalties.
+After all, what’s not to like?
+And did you know it’s possible to spend more time, money, and resources than absolutely necessary during an audit?
+It’s true.
+Simply follow the five tips below and you’ll dramatically increase your chances of having to pay those coveted audit penalties.

-This really gives you two advantages.
-First, it forces the auditor to dig through a potentially rat-infested box for the records they need, thus wasting more time.
-Second, it increases your chances of losing certificates to flood, fire or rats.
+This gives you two advantages.
+First, it forces the auditor to dig through a potentially rat-infested box for the records needed, thus wasting more time.
+Second, it increases your chances of losing certificates to flood, fire, or vermin.

-If you don’t have a complete certificate to prove a customer is exempt, you will owe the state for the sales tax you did not charge them plus bonus penalties and interest!
+If you don’t have a complete certificate that proves a customer is exempt, you’ll owe the state for the sales tax you didn’t charge — plus bonus penalties and interest.

 You want to fail a sales tax audit?
-Make sure that your records don’t match the amount in Treasury.
-If you have more or less money in your account than shows up on your sales tax records, you are begging for an audit penalty.
+Make sure your records don’t match your bank accounts.
+If you have more or less money in your account than shows up on your sales tax records, you’re begging for an audit penalty.

-Incorrect records too blatant for your taste?
-Strive for incomplete records.
-Don’t stress about recording every cent of sales tax that you charge your customers.
-Scribble your sales tax down on a sheet of paper to keep track–you’ll never know where to find it when you need it.
-In the end it amounts to the same thing: a clear discrepancy between how much you collect and how much you record.
+If incorrect records are too blatant for your taste, strive for incomplete records.
+Don’t stress about recording every cent of sales tax charged to your customers.
+Scribble sales tax records down on a sheet of paper so you’ll never know where to find them when you need them.
+The auditor will linger as long as there’s a clear discrepancy between how much you collect and how much you record.

 This one’s about your overall method.
 You can drastically increase your risk of penalties during an audit by manually managing sales tax.
-This will help you with your incorrect records, shoddy certificate storage and (purposeful) ignorance about nexus.
-Plus, think of all of the other opportunities you have for error when manually keeping track of the following:
+Paying less sales tax than what your business owes will substantiate incorrect record-keeping, shoddy certificate storage, and (purposeful) ignorance about nexus.
+Plus, think of all of the other opportunities for error that await when you manually manage the following:

 - State and local jurisdiction rate changes

-- Required filing methods and schedules for each taxing jurisdiction
+- Filing methods and schedules for each taxing jurisdiction

 - Changing product taxability rules

-Ok, Ok.
-We know you don’t actually want to waste time, money and resources.
-But hopefully these tips give you some ideas of what not to do.
+We know you don’t actually want to waste time, money, and resources.
+So, hopefully these tips give you some ideas of what not to do.

-The right technology can turn sales tax management from painful and risky into easy and accurate.
-AvaTax reduces your risk, with accurate calculations, certificate management, timely filing and easy-to-access reports.
+The right technology can turn sales tax management from painful and risky to easy and more accurate.
+Avalara’s suite of solutions can reduce your risk by automating calculations, certificate management, timely filing, and easy-to-access reports.